geeksblabla/geeksblabla.com/blablas/ep11/index.md

 video: "2144076882491332"
 published: true
 podcastUrl:
----

-In this episode of GeeksBlabla, Geeksblablas team with the amzing Abdelkader Boudih talk about the Web fundamental, new js Frameworks and some best practices you need to follow as a web developer.
+description: "In this episode of GeeksBlabla, Geeksblablas team with the amzing Abdelkader Boudih talk about the Web fundamental, new js Frameworks and some best practices you need to follow as a web developer."

-## Notes

-0:00 - Intro && new DevC events
+notes: "0:00 - Intro && new DevC events

 0:03 - About Abdelkader Boudih